Everything you need to know about xanthelasma

 - More common in women than men

-- Treatment is done by medication, cryosurgery or surgery
+- Xanthelasma treatment can be done by medication, cryosurgery or surgery

-Symptoms are yellow patches growing on the inside of eyelids.
+The symptom is yellow patches growing on the inside of the eyelids.

-If any of these symptoms are noticed, the doctor should be consulted to get tested.
+If this symptom is noticed, a nearby skin specialist should be consulted.
 When severe symptoms appear, medical help should be availed right away.

-Avoiding smoking, maintaining a healthy weight and exercising can prevent xanthelasma
+- Avoiding smoking, maintaining a healthy weight and exercising

 For other kinds, consult a physician or an OBGYN.
-At mfine, we will try our best to heal you.
+At mfine, we will do our best to heal you.